Moriarty the Patriot is a manga series based on the works of Sir Arthur Conan Doyle.

 The third and final story in this volume lets the reader see James at his job at the university, but he discovers something is happening to one of his students.
 After piecing things together, he pulls off another “perfect crime” even though no one requested his services.
 Here, Takeuchi is trying to show that James is someone who cares about other people, although in the middle of the crime in this story, he seems to be taking a little too much delight in what’s going on.

-It seems to me that Moriarty the Patriot is aiming to take a well-known villain and attempts to make him look more like a “good guy.”
-I think it’s a fascinating idea to take a character such as James Moriarty and try to portray him in a different light.
+It seems to me that Moriarty the Patriot is aiming to take a well-known villain and attempt to make him look more like a “good guy.”
+I think it’’sa fascinating idea to take a character such as James Moriarty and try to portray him in a different light.
 Instead of simply looking like a villain, he is given depth and motivation for why he pulls off his “perfect crimes.”
 A lot of what he does isn’t necessarily good, but Takeuchi tries to make these morally questionable actions feel more justified with the character development and motivation that have been included in the story for this version of James Moriarty.

 This volume is a prequel to what readers would be familiar with from the original stories by Sir Arthur Conan Doyle.
 I wonder if this entire manga series will serve as a prequel, or if Takeuchi will eventually progress to stories that feature Sherlock Holmes.